 Enterprise / Quote-Only Pricing

-Clinics should always request written confirmation of:
+Clinics should request written confirmation of:

 Best suited to platforms offering fast onboarding, simpler workflows, and predictable pricing.